MrJSwotinsky/Python/Resources/Kahoot_Lesson_Plan.md

 **HOMEWORK:** <br>
 Leverage your resources (OpenEDG, Code Analysis Practice Sets, Notes, **a study group session with your debugging buddies**, etc.) to prepare for tomorrow's Unit Exam.

+**DIFFERENTIATION:** <br>
+1. Provide multiple entry paths by providing students with optional access to resources during Kahoot!
+(Students may use edube.org, code analysis practice sets, and notes).
+Students who need more support may leverage resources to support them in analyzing code to determine correct responses.
+Students who need less support may opt to challenge themselves by attempting to analyze code without referring to resources.
+2. Provide tiered questions allowing students to engage at varying levels of difficulty.

+Sample Mild Question/

+> Which of the following will be displayed as a result of the code segment below?
+> ```python
+> powers = [1, 2, 4, 8, 16]
+> print(powers[2:4])
+> ```

+Sample Medium Question/

+> Write a line of code to add 95 gloves to `inv`.

+Sample Spicy Question/

+> What is the expected output of the following code?
+> ```python
+> bools = (False, True, False)
+> inner = bools[:1]
+> count = 0
+> for entry in inner[-1:]:
+>   if entry:
+>     count += 1
+> print(count)
+> ```

+3.